 Street food is winning the heart of more and more people in Italy, especially in a University town like mine, where students needs to feed themselves without spending lots of money.
 That’s why I thought to write this post.
 And, in order to do it, I personally tested and tasted lots of street food in Padua.
 And I surely missed some spots.
 As usual, if someone feels left out, let me know!
 Many of the places are very close one another.
 But… this means you can try many different foods in a small area.

 Best Street Food in Padua

 I divided the places into 4 categories: Institutions, Sotto il Salone (those located under at the covered market), Pasta spots and Others.

-First things first, I couldn’t but quote the historical kiosk selling traditional fish bites.
+First things first, I couldn’t but quote the historic kiosk selling traditional fish bites.
 The business was started in 1978 by Guido and Dobrilla Schiavon.
 Now their son Max and their daughter Barbara run the place.
 The fish comes from Chioggia fish market, bought fresh every morning.

 They only open in the evening, from 5pm to 8 or 9 pm, be it winter or summer.
 But you better arrive early, eh!
 Their speciality is the folpo, of course, i.e. the octopus.
 But you can also find sarde in saor, baccalà mantecato and other delicious options.
 To learn more, read my post about La Folperia.